slaclab/model-composer-dsp-lib/docs/src/DspBlocks/DelayedSample.rst

 ****************

 Both input waveform (datain) and outputs (sample1, sample2, sample3) are signed 16bits with 14decimal bits.
-delay_cnt and delay_cnt2 are both unsigned 8 bits.RF_trig is boolean.
+delay_cnt and delay_cnt2 are both unsigned 8 bits.
+RF_trig is boolean.